saarahsk/ecs150-p3/REPORT.md

 in sem_down().

 # Testing
-For P1, we utilized the test cases provided to us and wrote a couple simple ones in addition.
+For P1, we utilized the test cases provided to us - sem_prime.c, sem_count.c,
+and sem_buffer.c We also added the segfault test given to us in class.

 # Resources
 Piazza post @426 brought our attention to utilizing pthread.